GSmithApps/hindent/README.md

 # ToDo

 - [ ] allow for comments
+  - [ ] indented comments that are in-between some code are currently breaking it
   - [ ] actually, reverse code and comments to allow for literate programming
 - [ ] VS Code extension